 Insurance is there to protect you financially and practically should any unforeseen events happen before or during your trip.
 A policy will generally cover things like your possessions, such as luggage and valuables, emergency medical treatment, and being forced to cancel your trip.

 The cost of insurance should form part of your budget planning when it comes to setting out your holiday finances – but what affects the price of your holiday insurance premium?

-We explain how travel insurance costs are calculated.
+We explain how premium costs are calculated, what can affect the price, and why travel insurance has gone up.
 Some of the factors that influence the cost may surprise you…

 How much does travel insurance cost?

 Insurers consider a range of risks when calculating your travel insurance premium.
 Costs are based on how likely you are to make a claim before and during your trip away.